internyl-dev/data-acquisition-pipeline/docs/README.md

 ### BeautifulSoup
 Used for processing HTML contents scraped from website.
 Also used in the process of truncating HTML to extract HTML around key information for the AI to use. <br>
 Truncating the HTML is important because the AI model has a limited number of usable tokens and also because the size of the HTML content can be very large for certain websites.

+### Firebase
+Used for storing and using the JSON data outputted from this system.